Sangre de Cristo Mountains: Culebra Range

 The Culebra Range runs almost due north and south, with its northern limit at La Veta Pass in Colorado, and its southern limit at Costilla Creek, just south of Big Costilla Peak in New Mexico.
-Its highest point is Culebra Peak at 14047 ft, which is notable for being the only fourteener in Colorado on private land.
+Its highest point is Culebra Peak at 14047 ft, which is notable for being the only fourteener in Colorado on private land with an access fee.
 Climbers wishing to ascend Culebra must pay a fee (currently US$150 per person), and the number of climbers per year is limited.
 It is also the most southerly fourteener in the U.S. Rockies.
 Standing to the east of the main crest are the two prominent Spanish Peaks (West: 13626 ft, East: 12860 ft).
 These peaks were important landmarks for 19th century travelers on the mountain branch of the Santa Fe Trail.

 The western slope of the Culebras and the San Luis Valley are located within the Sangre de Cristo Land Grant, dating back to the 1840s but still a factor in the pattern of land ownership within the grant.
 The San Luis Valley is arid.
 The town of San Luis, Colorado has an annual precipitation of only 9.6 inch.The surrounding area, traversed by Culebra Creek, has a rich agricultural history and has been the scene of land disputes between the descendants of Hispanic settlers and Anglo ranchers since the 1860s.